 News / May 23, 2026

-In Joe Rogan Experience #2503, Eric Weinstein pulls the brief El Paso/Santa Teresa airspace shutdown toward White Sands and the UAP subject.
-The shutdown happened.
-The White Sands layer is his read.
+On Joe Rogan #2503, Eric Weinstein tied the El Paso/Santa Teresa airspace shutdown to White Sands.
+The FAA closure is documented; the UAP link is his read.

-Eric Weinstein brought that episode into his May 2026 appearance on The Joe Rogan Experience.
-He did not say someone told him the shutdown came from White Sands.
-He said the public explanation did not satisfy him, and he pointed to the military geography nearby.
+Eric Weinstein brought the episode into his May 2026 appearance on The Joe Rogan Experience.
+He didn't claim someone told him the shutdown came from White Sands.
+He said the public explanation didn't satisfy him, and pointed to the military geography next door.

-That is the split the article needs to keep: the airspace incident happened.
+That leaves two tracks: the airspace incident is documented.
 The White Sands/UAP layer is Weinstein's read.

 What Weinstein said

-Later, Weinstein turns to the February 2026 El Paso/Santa Teresa airspace restriction.
-He says he does not believe the public explanation is only about cartel drones.
-He points to nearby military and test-range geography, especially White Sands Missile Range.
+On the El Paso/Santa Teresa restriction, Weinstein says he doesn't believe the public explanation is only about cartel drones, and points to nearby test-range geography, especially White Sands Missile Range.

-He also adds a caveat: he says nobody told him El Paso was shut down because of a White Sands problem.
+He adds a caveat: nobody told him El Paso was shut down because of a White Sands problem.

 The airspace shutdown

-On February 11, 2026, the FAA restricted airspace around El Paso and nearby Santa Teresa, New Mexico.
-The restriction was initially announced for ten days and then lifted after only a few hours.
+On February 11, 2026, the FAA restricted airspace over El Paso and Santa Teresa.
+The notice ran to ten days.
+It was lifted within hours.

-AP reported that a military-loaned anti-drone laser had been used near El Paso and that the FAA closed airspace because of safety concerns after poor coordination with the Defense Department.
+Reporting tied the closure to counter-drone activity, cartel drone incursions, Fort Bliss, and aviation safety.
+The AP reported a military-loaned anti-drone laser had been used near El Paso, and that the FAA closed airspace because of safety concerns after poor coordination with DoD.

-The committee statement also said the El Paso incident was the first known domestic use of a counter-drone laser system outside a controlled environment.
-It described a later Fort Hancock incident in which the military downed a CBP drone after CBP failed to notify DoD about its own drone operations nearby.
+The committee statement also said the El Paso incident was the first known domestic use of a counter-drone laser system outside a controlled environment, and described a later Fort Hancock incident in which the military downed a CBP drone after CBP failed to notify DoD about its own drone operations nearby.

 - an abrupt FAA airspace restriction occurred;